jspiel-git/data-explorer/data_analysis.md

 Value: **600**, number of non-NaN examples: 8, mean : 123350.0
 Value: **700**, number of non-NaN examples: 7, mean : 169890.0
 Value: **2000**, number of non-NaN examples: 7, mean : 202450.0
-Value: **650**, number of non-NaN examples: 3, mean unkown since category only in testing set
+Value: **650**, number of non-NaN examples: 3, mean unknown since category only in testing set
 Value: **1200**, number of non-NaN examples: 3, mean : 122750.0
-Value: **1500**, number of non-NaN examples: 3, mean unkown since category only in testing set
+Value: **1500**, number of non-NaN examples: 3, mean unknown since category only in testing set
-Value: **4500**, number of non-NaN examples: 2, mean unkown since category only in testing set
+Value: **4500**, number of non-NaN examples: 2, mean unknown since category only in testing set
 Value: **2500**, number of non-NaN examples: 2, mean : 266500.0
 Value: **480**, number of non-NaN examples: 2, mean : 152500.0
-Value: **3000**, number of non-NaN examples: 2, mean unkown since category only in testing set
+Value: **3000**, number of non-NaN examples: 2, mean unknown since category only in testing set
-Value: **12500**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **12500**, number of non-NaN examples: 1, mean unknown since category only in testing set
-Value: **300**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **300**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **350**, number of non-NaN examples: 1, mean : 200000.0
 Value: **8300**, number of non-NaN examples: 1, mean : 190000.0
-Value: **420**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **420**, number of non-NaN examples: 1, mean unknown since category only in testing set
-Value: **80**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **80**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **54**, number of non-NaN examples: 1, mean : 55993.0
-Value: **460**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **460**, number of non-NaN examples: 1, mean unknown since category only in testing set
-Value: **490**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **490**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **3500**, number of non-NaN examples: 1, mean : 55000.0
 Value: **560**, number of non-NaN examples: 1, mean : 81000.0
-Value: **17000**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **17000**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **15500**, number of non-NaN examples: 1, mean : 151500.0
-Value: **750**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **750**, number of non-NaN examples: 1, mean unknown since category only in testing set
 Value: **800**, number of non-NaN examples: 1, mean : 110000.0
-Value: **900**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **900**, number of non-NaN examples: 1, mean unknown since category only in testing set
-Value: **1000**, number of non-NaN examples: 1, mean unkown since category only in testing set
+Value: **1000**, number of non-NaN examples: 1, mean unknown since category only in testing set

 **There are more 2889 values not displayed**
 ## Variable name: MoSold